AnanduR32/debutsav/README.md

 Note incase if you have mentioned a different password in user-data file, then use the same one. `admin` user has sudo access.

+## Steps for Windows laptops configured with VirtualBox hypervisor
+## Steps for Windows laptops configured with VMWare workstation